HeardMatthew/isss_multiband/readme.txt

   # 16 trials consisting of pairs of stimuli, two runs, means 64 stimuli?
   # LoadStimuliAndKeys_rdt should be done.

-  BEFORE TEST 7/13
-  $ Update stimulicheck
-  $ Revisit stimuli presentation
-  $ Double-check OutputData

   BEFORE 1st SUBJECT
   $ Make a practice for RDT
+  $ Generate new, nicer stimuli
+  $ Make unique rhythms for each run?
+  $ Check instructions, prepare for rhythm assessment

 Future versions:
   $ Write function to permute order of blocks in advance for all subjects?